Tax Implications of British Citizenship

 Reporting Foreign Income

 If you have foreign income, you must report it on your Self Assessment tax return.
-This includes:
+The Immigration Health Surcharge you paid during your visa period is separate from tax obligations.
+Income to report includes:

 - Rental income from property abroad